Tomkoooo/tauth/README.md

 - **routesOptions()** - Returns route configuration from `auth.routes.json`.

 #### Verification Code
-- **generateVerificationCode(userId, verificationMethod)** - Generates a verification code for a specified method. (verification, reset) Returns the token for the databse, hashed client ip and the hashed user id.
+- **generateVerificationCode(userId, verificationMethod)** - Generates a verification code for a specified method. (verification, reset, etc...).
+It will pair the code at `user.codes[verificationMethod]`.
+Returns the verification code.

 #### Email Service
 - **sendMail(to, subject, html?, text?)** - Sends an email.
-- **sendVerificationEmail(to, code)** - Sends an email with a verification code.
+- **sendVerificationEmail(to, code)** - Sends an email with a verification code and uses `emailOptions()` for the subject and body.

 #### Authentication Functions
 - **registerUser(email, password)** - Registers a user.
 Returns `{success, user, token, message}` the token is needed for the `getUser()` function and it needs to be sotred in the cookies.